ai-deep-learning/doc-rag-harness/README.md

     * Header and footer added by the fax might be removed as irrelevant
     * Page bodies might be parsed into a SWIFT specific structure, e.g. [MT 700](https://www2.swift.com/knowledgecentre/publications/us7m_20210723/1.0?topic=mt700-format-spec.htm)
 * For HTML - a documentation page.
 Say, [Spring Expression Language (SpEL)](https://docs.spring.io/spring-framework/reference/core/expressions.html) In this case header, left navigation, right sidebar, and footer might be discarded as not relevant or parsed into respective logical document features which might be ignored.
 Breadcrumb can be used for categorization.
+* For text files - depending on the content type.
+E.g. ``pom.xml`` can be loaded into a Project Object Model, Java file can be loaded into a syntax tree or a graph with resolved type/field/method references.

 ### Document Loader